leafo/lapis/docs/moon_getting_started.md

 returns `"Hello World!"`

 The action is the function called in response to a route matching the path of a request.
-Actions are written with the fat arrow, `=>`, because they all recieve a first argument from Lapis.
+Actions are written with the fat arrow, `=>`, because they all receive a first argument from Lapis.
 You might think that `self` is an instance of application.
 It's actually an instance of `Request`, a class that's used to represent the current request.